zemolino/zemolino/README.md

 - 👀 I’m interested in Security, Automation, ...
 - 🌱 I’m currently learning Azure Sentinel and its Kusto Quuery Language, ...
 - 💞️ I’m currently collaborating with a great team!
-- 📫 How to reach me zemolino[at]hotmail.com
+- 📫 How to reach me?
+Here you go: zemolino[at]hotmail.com

 <!---
 zemolino/zemolino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.